Letter before court action: Deposit compensation

 You can ask for compensation of up to 3 times the value of your deposit.

-Check all the steps to applying to court for compensation.
+Check the steps for claiming compensation.

 Send a formal letter before court action

-You need to do this first.
-It gives your landlord has a chance to put things right before you go to court.
+You need to do this before you apply to court.

 The letter warns them your next step will be court action.
 It is called a 'letter before claim' or 'letter before action'.